Sustainable-Agro-food-Materials/RSA-UVvis/README.md

 This project is licensed under the MIT License.

 # Citation
-If you use this software in your research, please cite:
+If you use this software in your research, please cite as below:

 Rodriguez-Rodriguez D, Solano-Moreno FJ, Muñoz-Perez MR, Guzman-Puyol S, Heredia-Guerrero JA.
 (2026).
 **RSA-UVvis: A desktop software for antioxidant capacity analysis**.
 Version 1.0.0.

-DOI: to be assigned
+DOI: 10.5281/zenodo.19206254

 # Notes
 - The repository contains the source code only